-His next confirmed letters were the Exorcist Letter and the SLA Letter, and it may just well be that all these four pieces of correspondence were interlinked, before ultimately sending us the final key, when he mailed a card from Eureka, CA sometime later, hence the name, the Eureka Card.
-One cannot help thinking, that this card, devoid of his handwriting, was the Zodiac Killer giving us an unexpected solution to a earlier problem, in the form of two photocopied keys, lets say his Eureka moment.
-But it may just have started with the Halloween Card sent to Paul Avery.
+His next confirmed letters were the 'Exorcist' letter and the 'SLA' letter, and it may just well be that all these four pieces of correspondence were interlinked, before ultimately sending us the final key, when he mailed a card from Eureka, CA in the December of 1990, hence the name, the 'Eureka' card.
+One cannot help thinking that this card, devoid of his handwriting, was the Zodiac Killer giving us an unexpected solution to an earlier problem in the form of two photocopied keys, let's say his Eureka moment.
+But it may just have began with the 'Halloween' card personally addressed to Paul Avery.

 Seen on Wikipedia, it is notable from the first paragraph, that Paul Avery was "best known for his reporting on the infamous serial killer known as the Zodiac, and later for his work on the Patricia Hearst kidnapping".
-The Zodiac killer evidently knew this, responding with the SLA Letter ten days after the kidnapping, stating "Did you know that the initials SLAY (Symbionese Liberation Army) spell "sla", an old Norse word meaning "kill". a friend".
-Additionally, this letter and the Halloween Card has been the subject of comparison many times regarding the mailing date, not only being the 14th, but Valentines Day, lending to the val and lav connection, albeit reversed.
-However reversing or flipping text was not unusual for the Zodiac Killer in his later communications, attested by the 13 Hole Postcard and Pines Card.
-So we now have definite connections to Paul Avery through the Los Angeles Letter, Halloween Card and SLA Letter, so all that is left to do is connect Paul Avery to the Eureka Card, mailed in the December of 1990.
+The Zodiac Killer evidently knew this, responding with the SLA Letter ten days after the kidnapping, stating "Did you know that the initials SLAY (Symbionese Liberation Army) spell "sla", an old Norse word meaning "kill". a friend."
+Additionally, this letter and the 'Halloween' card have been the subject of comparison many times, regarding the mailing date of the 'SLA' letter on Valentine's Day the 14th, lending to the VAL and LAV connection, albeit reversed.
+However, reversing or flipping text was not unusual for the Zodiac Killer in his later communications, apparent in the October 5th 1970 '13 Hole' postcard and March 22nd 1971 'Pines' card.
+So we now have definite connections to Paul Avery through the 'Los Angeles' letter, 'Halloween' card and 'SLA' letter, leaving us to attempt a connection of Paul Avery to the 'Eureka' card, mailed in the December of 1990.

-Bearing in mind the Zodiac's ability to flip or reverse his text in his latter correspondence, it would not be surprising if the Xerox was suggestive of such an approach regarding the Halloween Card, such as the lav in Paul Averly being reversed to give us VAL.
+Bearing in mind the Zodiac Killer's ability to flip or reverse his text in his latter correspondence, it would not be surprising if the Xerox was suggestive of such an approach in the 'Halloween' card, regarding the LAV in Paul Averly being reversed to give us VAL.